Ferrichrome inhibited the growth of six colorectal cancer cells in vitro and in vivo

 Ferrichrome exerted an anti-tumor effect in a colitis-associated cancer model in vivo

 To investigate the anti-tumor effect of ferrichrome on colorectal cancer associated with the colitis-associated cancer pathway, an AOM-DSS carcinogenesis mouse model was constructed.
 Ferrichrome (5 mg/kg) was intraperitoneally administered every other day.
-The tumor size was significantly reduced by the administration of ferrichrome in the AOM-DSS carcinogenesis mouse model (Figure 2A).
+The tumor area was significantly reduced by the administration of ferrichrome in the AOM-DSS carcinogenesis mouse model (Figure 2A).
 No significant change in the body weight was noted in the AOM-DSS+ferrichrome or AOM-DSS+PBS group (Figure 2B).
 A Western blotting analysis showed the accumulation of cleaved caspase-3 and poly(ADP-ribose)polymerase (PARP) in the AOM-DSS+ferrichrome group compared to the AOM-DSS+PBS group, suggesting that tumor cell apoptosis had been induced by ferrichrome treatment (Figure 2C).

 To clarify the ferrichrome effect on the precancerous condition of colitis-associated cancer, a DSS-colitis mouse model was constructed.
 Ferrichrome treatment did not change the colon length or expression of proinflammatory cytokines, including TNF alpha, IFN-gamma and IL-1beta (Figure 2D, E).
 These data indicated that ferrichrome exerts an anti-tumor effect on colitis-associated cancer but not on the precancerous, non-neoplastic phase of the pathway.